M̶e̶d̶i̶c̶i̶n̶e̶ Plaid Hat, Alberta: a community comes together

 [aside: Chris Hellman, Dominique Hirsch, Sarah MacKenzie & Mayor Ted Clugston kicking off Plaid Hat at Medicine Hat’s iconic world's largest tee pee]

 Medicine Hat, Alberta, population 63,000, is proof that when a community comes together, amazing things can happen.
-The city transforms into “Plaid Hat” every June as part of Prostate Cancer Canada’s Plaid for Dad campaign.
+The city transforms into “Plaid Hat” every June as part of the Canadian Cancer Society’s Plaid for Dad campaign.

 The city’s passion to change lives for men with prostate cancer and their families dates to 2010, when a group of friends created a city-wide team for Movember.